amulyaamaggididivami/langgraph-poc/docs/business-requirements.md

 | FR-015 | The workflow shall support resuming from persisted state, keyed by the run's thread identifier, after an interruption. | UC-003 |

 ## Acceptance Criteria

+Each AC operationalizes one FR into a single testable condition.
+`[derived/observed · src:docs/AI_Data_Analysis_Orchestration_POC.md §11, §15]`

 | ID | Criterion | For |
 |---|---|---|